Man accused of taking photos of women in dressing rooms

-HOUSTON, Texas (KTRK) --Pasadena police are searching for a man accused of taking pictures of women while they were changing in dressing rooms.
+PASADENA, Texas (KTRK) --Pasadena police are searching for a man accused of taking pictures of women while they were changing in dressing rooms.

 Authorities say the suspect was allegedly caught snapping photos of women inside their dressing rooms on two separate occasions.

-The first incident occurred at the Dirt Cheap clothing store on Fairmont Parkway, and the other incident occurred at a Walmart located in the 1100 block of Shaver Street.
+The first incident occurred at the Walmart located in the 1100 block of Shaver Street.
+It was mid-March, and the suspect was caught on multiple surveillance cameras inside the Walmart.

+He is seen getting a shopping cart and strolling through the store.
+At some point, police say he went into the ladies dressing room and began snapping pictures of women.

+"A lady had gone into the dressing room and she observed an unknown person reaching underneath the stall and taking photographs of her," said Lt.
+James Holt of Pasadena Police.

 According to police reports, the suspect was confronted by one of the women at Walmart, and immediately fled the scene.